 12: Naked Gun 33 1/3 – The Final Insult: Funny funny movie.
 I love the end of this film.
 Leslie Neilsen’s Frank Drebin running amok at the Academy Awards.
 (Review)

 13: Major League II – We enjoyed it, a lot, but it had none of the teeth of the original.
 The inclusion of JOBU made the movie though.
 (Review)

 14: The Flinstones – Yuck.
 Dead on Arrival.
 John Goodman was made for this role though.
 (Review)

-16: Batman Forever – It has not aged well, but this was a huge movie at the time.
+16: Batman Forever – This was a huge movie at the time which has taken a bit of a hit following the B&R fiasco.
 Jim Carrey was at the top of his game, and the insane style was somewhat fresh.
+(Review)

 18: Goldeneye – Bond returns!
+Brosnan debuts!
 Best of the year.
+(Review)

 This is an interesting year.
 I turned 17, lost my father, got my first job, and procured my driver’s license.
 I wonder what will happen when Superponte has wheels and money?

 19: Black Sheep – Chris Farley and David Spade for the last time.
 It is a shame that these two couldn’t be making movies today.
 (Review)

 20: Broken Arrow – I remember my pal Chad and I having a hell of a time getting into this one.
 It was rated R. I was 16 and he was 17.
 They would not let me in!
 We traveled to another theater and walked in- no problem.
 Cannot remember one detail of the movie though, lol.
 Honestly!
 I think there was a missile in it?